 Older homes might be built with wood made from old-growth trees and therefore more resistant to rot and warping.
 Often built with real hardwood floors walls made of plaster and lathe making them structurally stronger than the drywall construction of modern homes.
 Also, doors are generally made from solid wood and come with hardware built to last.
 These older materials also provide a better sound barrier and insulation.

-3. They Tend to Have Larger Yards
+3. Larger Yards

 In an effort to keep the cost of new homes down and bring in more revenue, homebuilders have favored building larger homes on smaller lots.
 If you have ideas of planting a big garden, installing a swing or slide, and plenty of room for your kids to run around, some of these may not be possible if you choose a newer home.